shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/report-service.md

 ## Conversion data

 Conversions (and related data) in reports are processed asynchronously.
 As a result, reports are available more quickly, while some conversion-related data is still being processed in the background.
-For more information, see "Asynchronous Conversion Attribution" in the UI documentation.
+For more information, see "Asynchronous Conversion Attribution" on the [Availability of Reporting Data](../invest/availability-of-reporting-data.md) page.

 ## Reporting best practices